rses-dl-course/rses-dl-course.github.io/slides/05_transfer_learning.md

 We're only saving the model's `weigths` as we have the code to build the network graph.

 * Use `Model.save_weight()` and manage your checkpoint manually
-* Use `tf.train.Checkpoint` and `tf.train.CheckpointManager` to automatically manage multiple checkpoint files
+* Use `tf.keras.callbacks.ModelCheckpoint` to automatically create checkpoint files

 ---